Indecent Exposure – Lewd Conduct – Michigan

 If You are Charged with Indecent Exposure.

-It might seem like an indecent exposure ticket is no big deal.
-So you were caught flashing your tits, messing around with your girlfriend/boyfriend, or taking a leak in public.
+It might seem like the indecent exposure ticket is no big deal.
+So you were caught flashing your boobs, messing around with your girlfriend or boyfriend, or taking a leak in public.
 No big deal right? – WRONG.

 If you are charged with any type of indecent exposure such as: flashing your boobs, urinating in public, streaking, being naked in public, or a similar crime, get yourself an experienced lawyer to help you.
-Contact our Indecent Exposure Grand Rapids Criminal Lawyer at (616) 676-8770.
-We are located in Grand Rapids, just miles away from many colleges and universities in Western Michigan.
+Contact our Indecent Exposure Lawyer at (616) 676-8770.
+We are located in Grand Rapids, just miles away from many colleges and universities in West Michigan.

 Bruce Alan Block, PLC